Codecademy/docs/content/kotlin/concepts/enums/enums.md

   - 'paths/computer-science'
 ---

-**Enums** are a special data type that enable a variable to be a set of predefined constants.

-Kotlin enums are called enum classes and they aren't simply collections of constants, as in other languages, they also have properties, methods, etc. Each enum acts as a separate instance of the enum class, and the declaration begins with the keywords `enum class` followed by the class name.
+Kotlin **enums** are called enum classes and they aren't simply collections of constants, as in other languages, they also have properties, methods, etc. Each enum acts as a separate instance of the enum class, and the declaration begins with the keywords `enum class` followed by the class name.

 Often compared to enums in Java, Kotlin enums do not require that one knows all possible values at compile time, and their declaration does not create a class behind the scenes.